 Defenses

-Luckily, there are several legal defenses that a defendant can raise if accused under PC 504.
-These include showing that the accused:
+Luckily, there are several legal defenses that you can raise if accused under PC 504.
+These include showing that you:

 - did not commit fraud, and